Prevention Policy

 When are you required to appoint a prevention advisor?

-Under Belgian welfare legislation, every employer/company is obliged to have at least one prevention advisor, regardless of the size of the company.
-The exact filling of the position depends on the size of the company and the specific risks of the sector in which you operate:
+Under the Belgian Welfare Act, every employer/company is required to have at least one prevention advisor, regardless of the company’s size.
+The specific nature of the role depends on the size of the company and the specific risks of the sector in which it operates:

 • Company with fewer than 20 employees: the employer himself can take on the role of prevention advisor, provided they have received basic training and meet the legal requirements.